bestia-dev-archived/mem1_phonegap/README.md

 Android must have enabled installing from Unknown Sources.
 Usually it can be enabled just for this install only.
 13. On Android find mem1_phonegap in you programs list and run it.

-My build can be found here:
+My build APK package can be found here:
 https://build.phonegap.com/apps/3526520/share

 ## iPhone iOS 99$ per year